TartanSpartan/perfect_dark/VitaControls.md

 R2: Circle + R1 (secondary fire quick trigger activate)

-R3: Cross + Square (reload, or also remote mine "A+B" instant detonate!)
+R3: Cross + Square (reload/open doors/grab overcrate or hoverbike/interact with terminals/double tap to mount or dismount hoverbike, or also remote mine "A+B" instant detonate!)

 For the secondary fire quick trigger, I recommend not using it for all weapons.
 Some make a lot of sense for it to so as to use rapid on-the-fly alternative attacks e.g. certain handguns: Pistol Whip, SuperDragon: Grenade Launcher and Phoenix: Explosive Shells.
 However, this won't follow along for other weapons like the CMP-150 which requires one of its modes to be active at a time.
 I leave it to the players to figure out for themselves which weapons are best suited for it.